Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 * typical byte patterns that represent often used instructions like `8D 20 0D` for `sta $d020` could be "weighted", meaning that while one could not be 100% sure it's code, we could be biased towards it being code.
 If we reach a certain threshhold of weight, we could mark something as either code or data
 * interaction with a proper UI.
 Turning this into JavaScript is pretty easy and we could let the user mark sections as either code or data and convert between both states on the fly.
 This is probably the biggest step towards a functional app

 So that's it for now.
-Feel free to [checkout the code on github](https://github.com/Esshahn/pydisass64), make changes to it and submit pull requests.
+Feel free to [checkout the code on github](https://github.com/Esshahn/pydisass6502), make changes to it and submit pull requests.
 This has been a fun learning experience for me.
 I still need to disassemble that Fairlight intro though...

 Thank you for reading this article :)

+## Update (April 2021)

+I was amazed to find this article on [Hacker News](https://news.ycombinator.com/item?id=26534045) shortly after posting and traffic spiked quite a bit because of that.

+Since then these changes have been implemented:

+* Added user defined entrypoints so that specific sections can be explicitly marked as either code or data.
+Useful in areas where the simple algorithm fails
+* Added C64 memory addresses for automatic comments
+* Code cleanup & a more robust command line interface